Tool Engineering

 - No tool discovery: Hardcoded tool lists don't scale

-- Context overload: Loading all documentation upfront wastes context
+- Context overload: Loading all tool documentation upfront wastes context

 - No versioning: Breaking changes break existing agents